vigzel/vigzel.github.io/_posts/2021-05-12-jekyll-setup.markdown

 This option will enable you to use latest and greates from jekyll.

  1. Create branch `gh-pages` and set it's `(root)` as your hosting source
  2. Create Github Action that will build your site and push it to branch `gh-pages`.
-Action is added in root folder under `.github\workflows\`
+Action is added in the root folder under `.github\workflows\`

 ```yml